 To change the element's default values, click the Properties button.
-See the Elements section of the manual for examples of property dialogs for element types.
+See "Elements" on page 50 for examples of property dialogs for element types.

-The "Description" field is used for a long-hand description of the sub-element.
+Description: Used for a long-hand description of the sub-element.

-The "Data" field contains the default data for the sub-element.
+Data: Contains the default data for the sub-element.
 Note that the Data must satisfy the Input mask.